Breeding Czechoslovkian Vlcaks

 Vlcaks are very loyal Velcro dogs, affectionate, love to be " right middle" of whatever you are doing and not in the nice I will lay beside you while you do an activity, they want to help 'You Do" the activity.

 Vlcaks love to be with the human pack and hate to be separated from them Separation anxiety is common within the breed.
-'This can be very severe, we highly recommend crate training, and or a very secure jail like kennel not a big box store kennel.
+'This can be very severe, we highly recommend positive crate training, and or a very secure jail like kennel not a big box store kennel for use when needed.

 Young vlcaks should have daily exposure to playtime, walk time with mental exercises with the human.
 You will need to do all three to sufficiently wear out a young vlcak.
 If the vlcak does not receive enough physical and mental stimulation they will find their own outlet which most often comes out in destructive, nonpositive ways,